tjosepo/spacestagram/README.md

   <summary>Like animation</summary>
     <img width="300" src="https://user-images.githubusercontent.com/44372776/149552166-77837ae7-64e0-413b-8766-055e5dc552e5.png" />
 </details>

-## Things to improve

-If I had more time and was working on a commercial product, here are the things I would do:

-- Add a "bookmark" feature, to save posts and easily find them later.
-- Add a "explore" page with random pictures.
-- Recycle DOM nodes when scrolling down the page.

 ## Building locally
 Get a free API key for [NASA's Open API](https://api.nasa.gov/).
 Clone the repo, and set the key as an environment variable named `API_KEY` or create a `.env` file in the root of the project with the following content: